 Disposition of Water Rights and Water Wells within B-16.
-As stated previously, pending Congressional approval, the four water rights and 12 wells discussed in Section 3.9.2.2 (B-16) would be evaluated on a case-by-case basis by the Navy.
+As stated previously, pending Congressional approval, the two state water rights and 36 wells discussed in Section 3.9.2.2 (Bravo-16) would be evaluated on a case-by-case basis by the Navy.
 The general case-by-case evaluation process would generally follow the steps shown in Figure 3.9-16.
-Pending congressional approval and selection of Alternative 1, the Navy, as part of the case-by-case evaluation of water rights within B-16, would obtain the most recent hydrographic abstracts and water rights and wells information through NDWR database queries, and review paper files in the NDWR archives at NDWR state and field offices.
-These files may differ from or may contain more information than the information obtained through NDWR database queries in August 2018.
+Pending congressional approval and selection of Alternative 1, the Navy, as part of the case-by-case evaluation of state water rights within B-16, would obtain the most recent hydrographic abstracts and water rights and wells information through NDWR database queries, and review paper files in the NDWR archives at NDWR state and field offices.
+These files may differ from or may contain more information than the information obtained through NDWR database queries as of the date of this Final EIS.

 Note: The decision process for the disposition of water rights and associated wells would begin once Congressional approval is obtained and the Navy selects an alternative.
 Sources for water right information for the EIS has come from NDWR online sources.
 After selection of an alternative, the Navy would further investigate water rights in more detail (e.g., with visits to search paper sources in NDWR field office archives).
-If no well is associated with a water right, and no use for the well can be obtained, the Navy would close and abandon the well.
+If no water right is associated with a well, and no use for the well can be obtained, the Navy would close and abandon the well.
 For identified water rights, the Navy would review the infrastructure (e.g., diversion works, stock ponds) and determines if a beneficial use for the water right can continue under the selected alternative.
 The result of this process is either the Navy's acquisition of the water right or working with the water right holder to move the point of diversion or place of use so that there is no need for water right acquisition.